Lymah123/100-days-of-code/daily-journal.md

 Day 72: 04/02/25

 I worked on the following features:
-- email notifications for budget alerts using sendgrid api
+- Email notifications for budget alerts using sendgrid api
 - Dark light theme toggle